 top of page

-I am interested in approaches, both theoretical and empirical, that rethink medieval texts in relation to manuscript materiality.
-Other interests include: the distinction between history and fiction in the Middle Ages; testimony and trauma; philology; compilatio; medieval reception of the ancient past; ecocriticism; emotion and affect; the philosophy of Jacques Rancière and Jean-Luc Nancy; and the digital humanities.
+I'm a specialist of medieval French literature and manuscript culture, but I retain an active interest in medieval Occitan language, narrative and lyric.
+Broadly speaking, I'm interested in approaches, both theoretical and empirical, that rethink medieval texts in relation to manuscript materiality.
+I'm keen to develop methodologies that make the most of the explosion of digitized manuscripts online, such as my work on textile curtains in medieval French books.
+Other research areas include: the senses (especially touch and smell); history and fiction in the Middle Ages; theories of temporality (including spectrality); philology and text-editing; compilatio; medieval reception of the ancient past; emotion and affect; the philosophies of Jacques Rancière and Jean-Luc Nancy; and the digital humanities.

 E8CAFDEF-C6C8-4C7A-83C0-B02CF20BE890_1_2